Pug-php

 Pug, PHP

-Feb 28, 2018
+February 28, 2018

 Pug-php adds inline PHP scripting support to the Pug template compiler.
-Since the version 3, it uses Phug, a very customizable Pug template engine made by Tale-pug and Pug-php developpers as the new PHP Pug engine reference.
+Since the version 3, it uses Phug, a very customizable Pug template engine made by Tale-pug and Pug-php developers as the new PHP Pug engine reference.

 Pug-php

 Pug-php adds inline PHP scripting support to the Pug template compiler.
-Since the version 3, it uses Phug, a very customizable Pug template engine made by Tale-pug and Pug-php developpers as the new PHP Pug engine reference.
+Since the version 3, it uses Phug, a very customizable Pug template engine made by Tale-pug and Pug-php developers as the new PHP Pug engine reference.

 Official Phug documentation